derek-dchu/awesome-note/greedy.md

 return a string "12"

 ##### Analysis

 Look at "178542" each digits, we can easily find that for each round:

-  1. remove 8 => 17542
+1. remove 8 =&gt; 17542
-  2. remove 7 => 1542
+2. remove 7 =&gt; 1542
-  3. remove 5 => 142
+3. remove 5 =&gt; 142
-  4. remove 4 => 12
+4. remove 4 =&gt; 12

 They are all the first digit that is larger than its next digit in their round.
-Following this rule, we can return the result with O(nk) complexity (O(n) for k rounds).
+Following this rule, we can return the result with O\(nk\) complexity \(O\(n\) for k rounds\).

 However, we don't need to start from the beginning for next round.
 After remove 8, we can backtrack to 7 and start from there.
 By doing so, we can make sure that all digits before starting point are smaller or equals to starting point.

 Be careful that, if digits are in sorted order, eventually we will meet the last digit which doesn't has next digit to compare with and should be removed.
 For duplicates, we can safely pass them.

 ##### Pseudocode

 ```
 i := 0
 while k > 0: